 Belgium

-The Belgian case study is a data-rich catchment in the North of Belgium.
-The Kleine Nete is one of the most natural rivers in Flanders with good water quality and a mix of nature, such as peat relics, grasslands, forests and heathland.
-At the same time, the catchment also supports agriculture with trends to intensification.
-Thus, there is a high pressure on the water system due to abstractions from ground and surface water.
+The Belgian case study is a data-rich catchment in the north of Belgium.
+The Kleine Nete is one of the most natural rivers in Flanders, with good water quality and a mix of nature, such as peat relics, grasslands, forests and heathland.
+At the same time, the catchment also supports agriculture, with trends toward intensification.
+Thus, there is high pressure on the water system due to abstractions from groundwater and surface water.
 Extreme droughts in the past decade have raised awareness of the need for action.
-Through the Blue Deal policy, a lot of money has become available for the implementation of measures, including NBS.
 We are involved in supporting past and ongoing investment projects.
-Monitoring of past NBS implementations is ongoing through a synergy with the other research projects and networks such as TURQUOISE project, Bodemwater and Beek Boer Bodem.
+Monitoring of past NBS implementations is ongoing through synergy with other research projects and networks such as the TURQUOISE project, Bodemwater, and Beek Boer Bodem.

 Poland

-The Flinta River, meanders through a picturesque lowland terrain, boasting an abundance of aquatic flora and a diverse array of river-dwelling fish species.
-Numerous sections of this river stands as a prime example of NBS, embodying the characteristics of typical lowland waterways found across Europe.
-Evaluated as moderate under the WFD, the Flinta River continues to serve as a vital ecosystem despite some hydromorphological alterations.
-Part of its course falls within the protective embrace of the Natura 2000 network (PLB300015), complemented by the presence of conservation zones along its banks.
+The Flinta River meanders through a picturesque lowland landscape, boasting an abundance of aquatic flora and a diverse array of river-dwelling fish species.
+Several sections of the river stand as a prime example of nature-based solutions (NBS), reflecting the characteristics of typical lowland waterways found across Europe.
+Evaluated as moderate under the Water Framework Directive (WFD), the Flinta River continues to serve as a vital ecosystem despite some hydromorphological alterations.
+Part of its course falls within the Natura 2000 network (PLB300015), complemented by conservation zones along its banks.

 Portugal

-The Portugal water basin is a 221 ha agrosilvopastoral state property, part of LTER (LTER_EU_PT_003), thus having historical climate and water level data, and permanent connections to stakeholders.
-It has a Mediterranean climate (mean average annual rainfall 500 mm; mean annual temperature 16°C) and an altitude from 150 to 240 m asl.
-Its main ES are cork and science, besides biodiversity support.
-It encompasses a head-water basin, with one permanent stream and multiple temporary small tributaries.
-Thirteen NBS (retention basins), have been built to increase local water availability to animals and plants, and to increase water infiltration to the aquifer.
-These will be the focus of RECHARGE, comparing independent sections of the streams with and without NBS.
+The Portugal water basin is a 221 ha agrosilvopastoral state property and part of LTER (LTER_EU_PT_003), with historical climate and water-level data and long-standing connections to stakeholders.
+It has a Mediterranean climate (mean annual rainfall: 500 mm; mean annual temperature: 16°C) and an altitude ranging from 150 to 240 m a.s.l.
+Its main ecosystem services are cork production and science, alongside biodiversity support.
+The basin includes a headwater catchment, with one permanent stream and several small temporary tributaries.
+Thirteen NBS retention basins have been built to increase local water availability for animals and plants and to enhance water infiltration into the aquifer.
+These will be the focus of RECHARGE, comparing independent stream sections with and without NBS.

 Spain